IDAES/examples/tutorial.md

 2. Add the tag `noauto` to the cell with the print statement.
 This will skip this cell in the versions of the notebook used for documentation and testing.
 3. Add the tag `testing` to the cell with the assert statement.
-This will only include this cell in the version fo the notebook used for testing.
+This will only include this cell in the version of the notebook used for testing.

 ### Run preprocessing